haritha-j/sinhala-song-search/lessons/Lesson3_Analysis.md

 <summary>Hint</summary>
 Swap out the english analyzer in the mapping, for the `custom_english_analyzer`.

-As usual, don’t forget to re-run `index_products` after changing it.
+As usual, don’t forget to re-run `index_songs` after changing it.
 </details>

 ### How you’ll know it worked: